 This is the most often committed mistake I see all over the internet.
 It feels so awkward to see a bird’s body part cut.
 The bird looks handicapped just because of this reason!

-However, in case of Bird portrait photographs you will crop it or compose it to include only their head and shoulders which is fine.
+However, in the case of Bird portrait photographs, you will crop it or compose it to include only their head and shoulders which is fine.

 Always include the entire bird’s body unless it is a portrait photograph.

 How many times have you seen bird photographs that are so tightly cropped that there is no space left for the bird to see or move?
 It makes the bird look cramped making the viewer uncomfortable.